NorthernMan54/homebridge-alexa/README.md

 Please note, as part of the verbose output from discovery devices, all your devices with the Alexa voice commands for each accessory are output in CSV format.
 You could grab these, format them into something usable and share.

-9. Installation is complete, good luck and enjoy.
+9. Installation is now complete, good luck and enjoy.

 # Upgrading from the previous, non skill based version of homebridge-alexa